 This announcement contains certain statements that are forward-looking.
-Forward-looking statements include, among other things, statements regarding: the Indivior Group's financial guidance including operating and profit margins for 2024 and its medium- and long-term growth outlook; assumptions regarding expected changes in share and expectations regarding the extent and impact of competition; assumptions regarding future exchange rates; strategic priorities, strategies for value creation, and operational goals; expected future growth and expectations for sales levels for particular products, and expectations regarding the future impact of factors that have affected sales in the past; expected growth rates, growing normalization of medically assisted treatment for opioid use disorder, and expanded access to treatment; our product development pipeline and potential future products, expectations regarding regulatory approval of such product candidates, the timing of such approvals, and the timing of commercial launch of such products or product candidates, and eventual annual revenues of such future products; expectations regarding future production at the Group's Raleigh, North Carolina manufacturing facility; our intention to seek shareholder approval in May 2024 to facilitate a primary listing in the U.S. while maintaining a secondary listing in the U.K., and the expected timing and potential benefits of such listing; and other statements containing the words "believe," "anticipate," "plan," "expect," "intend," "estimate," "forecast," "strategy," "target," "guidance," "outlook," "potential," "project," "priority," "may," "will," "should," "would," "could," "can," "outlook," "guidance," the negatives thereof, and variations thereon and similar expressions.
+Forward-looking statements include. among other things, express and implied statements regarding; the Indivior Group's financial guidance including operating and profit margins for 2024 and its medium- and long-term growth outlook, including the expected duration of factors affecting revenues including Medicaid disenrollments, lower channel stocking, and longer sales lead times for new criminal justice system accounts; our expectations regarding the expected final terms, scope, and settlement related to the provision we recorded regarding opioid litigation (including the MDL) brought by certain municipalities and tribal nations; assumptions regarding expected changes in share and expectations regarding the extent and impact of competition; assumptions regarding future exchange rates; strategic priorities, strategies for value creation, and operational goals; expected future growth and expectations for sales levels for particular products, and expectations regarding the future impact of factors that have affected sales in the past; expected growth rates, growing normalization of medically assisted treatment for opioid use disorder, and expanded access to treatment; our product development pipeline and potential future products, expectations regarding regulatory approval of such product candidates, the timing of such approvals, and the timing of commercial launch of such products or product candidates, and eventual annual revenues of such future products; expectations regarding future production at the Group's Raleigh, North Carolina manufacturing facility; expected benefits of a primary U.S. listing and our intention to retain a secondary listing on the London Stock Exchange; the expected amount of shares the Group will repurchase, and the timing of such repurchases; and other statements containing the words "believe," "anticipate," "plan," "expect," "intend," "estimate," "forecast," "strategy," "target," "guidance," "outlook," "potential," "project," "priority," "may," "will," "should," "would," "could," "can," "outlook," "guidance," the negatives thereof, and variations thereon and similar expressions.
 By their nature, forward-looking statements involve risks and uncertainties as they relate to events or circumstances that may or may not occur in the future.